 Neurodiversity is a term we choose to use in reference to artists typically labelled as having learning disabilities and we are dedicated to championing how their differences can positively impact creative output.

 Neurodiversity is a concept where neurological differences are to be recognized and respected as any other human variation.
-These differences can include those labeled with Dyspraxia, Dyslexia, Attention Deficit Hyperactivity Disorder, Dyscalculia, Autistic Spectrum, Tourette Syndrome, and others.
+These differences can include: Dyspraxia, Dyslexia, Attention Deficit Hyperactivity Disorder, Dyscalculia, Autistic Spectrum, Tourette Syndrome, and other neurological variations.

-For many autistic people, neurodiversity is viewed as a concept and social movement that advocates for viewing autism as a variation of human wiring, rather than a disease.
-As such, neurodiversity activists reject the idea that autism should be cured, advocating instead for celebrating autistic forms of communication and self-expression, and for promoting support systems that allow autistic people to live as autistic people.
+For many autistic people, neurodiversity is viewed as a concept and social movement that advocates for viewing autism as a variation of human wiring.
+As such, neurodiversity activists advocate for celebrating diverse forms of communication and self-expression, and for promoting support systems that allow autistic people to live as autistic people.

 Our aim as a gallery is to inclusively represent neurodiverse artists and support them to make and exhibit artwork.